PKilgarriff/bank_tech_test/README.md

 - Brought in continuous integration late in the process
 - Tidied up code for review
 - Completed Self-assessment form
-- Brought in changes that resulted
+- Brought in changes that resulted:
   - further encapsulation
   - test behaviour over state